YDLIDAR/YDLidar-SDK/doc/howto/how_to_build_and_install.md

 ```
 [Please select the lidar baudrate:]: input LiDAR BaudRate.
 [Whether the Lidar is one-way communication[yes/no]:]: Whether The Current LiDAR is single-channel.
-[Whether the Lidar is a TOF Lidar [yes/no]:]: Whether The Current LiDAR is TOF Type LiDAR.
 [Please enter the lidar scan frequency[5-12]:]:input LiDAR Scan Frequency.
 ```